apsoei/SLAM_Least_Square/README.md

 linear.py runs on linear system, nonlinear.py uses nonlinear measuremnt system.
 By default solver method uses default method, which takes psuedo inverse to solve for states.

-i.e. solving for A.T A x = A b. instead of A x = b.
+i.e. solving for A.T A x = A.T b. instead of A x = b.

 Solve methods include LU , COLAMD LU, custom LU,QR, COLAMD QR, pinv.